yatli24/Bejeweled-Bot/README.md

 The bot performs the best when color ranges are specifically defined.

-A machine learning algorithm using scikit-learn was employed in version 1.0 with training and test sets using various game boards, but was found to be ineffective in recognizing certain gems.
+A machine learning algorithm using scikit-learn was employed in version 1.0 with training and test sets using various gem images, but was found to be ineffective in recognizing certain gems.